-Capturing your target audience's attention, however, takes a lot of finessing - throwing content at the wall to see what sticks just won't cut it.
+Capturing your target audience's attention, however, takes a lot of finessing - throwing different types of content at the wall to see what sticks just won't cut it.
 For most brands, a content marketing strategy is more than just a way to build authority online - it's the process of holding their entire promotional efforts together.

-It's content that ultimately builds brand awareness, introduces products, connects and develops relationships with potential buyers, acquires more links, and fuels all efforts to increase search visibility.
+It's content that ultimately builds brand awareness, introduces products, nurtures relationships with potential buyers, acquires more links, and fuels all efforts to increase search visibility.

 With that said, some content marketers find it difficult to know what topics are important to cover next.
-As a result, they start creating pages upon pages of content hoping that some of it will manage to attract new traffic while disregarding their existing content altogether.
+As a result, they start creating pages upon pages of different types of content hoping that some of it will manage to attract new traffic while disregarding their existing content altogether.